-During summer of 2011, a Chicago-based filmmaking collective called Scenic (that I founded with longtime friends Mark Wisniowski and Ryan Sievert) had just finished a string of music videos for Alpha Pup and Mush Records.
-We were all agency creatives, hungry to spend our free time working on passion projects together for artists we cared about.
-Tim Navis, an incredibly talented LA-based fashion/landscape photographer and internet friend, had casually reached out to discuss the idea of shooting a process piece in Iceland with Danish photographer and peer Kim Holtermand.
+During summer of 2011, a Chicago-based filmmaking collective called Scenic that I founded with longtime collaborators Mark Wisniowski and Ryan Sievert had just finished a series of independently-produced music videos.
+We were all agency creatives, motivated to spend our free time working on passion projects for artists we cared about.
+Tim Navis, an incredibly talented LA-based fashion/landscape photographer, had casually reached out to discuss the idea of shooting a process piece in Iceland with Danish photographer and peer Kim Holtermand.
 The idea was to show how both photographers could shoot in one location and be inspired to depict their experience in completely different visual ways.

-Soon we dreamt up the possibilities and when our mutual love for electronic music arose as a subject, we began searching for a music producer to come along for the ride – to travel alongside the imagemakers, documenting the sounds that accompanied the sights.
-We found producer and composer Benjamin Wynn, aka Deru to score it and curate a full LP’s worth of contributions from his peers.
-When the crew grew to 7, the concept for this process piece transformed from being about two photographers to being about a merry band of creative artists meeting for the first time in a foreign land.
+We began searching for a music producer to come along for the ride – to travel alongside the imagemakers, documenting the sounds that accompanied the sights.
+We enlisted producer and composer Benjamin Wynn, aka Deru, to score and curate a full LP’s worth of contributions from the likes of Ryuichi Sakamoto, Shigeto, Loscil, Son Lux, Eskmo and more.
+When the crew grew to 7, the concept for this process piece transformed from being about two photographers' journey to that of a team of creative artists meeting for the first time in a foreign land.
 To collectively and collaboratively document the experience, and transform the resulting material into some sort of cultural record that people could hold in their hands.

 Crowdfunding via Kickstarter